emilyselwood/RaspberryTelescope/README.md

 Roadmap
 -------

-* Time laps
+* Time laps (Sort of working, time between shots is a little erratic however)
 * Capture video

 Building and Running
 --------------------

 To get started on a Raspbery PI you will need to run the following commands in squence.
-This assumes you are in the home directory of a fresh wheezy-raspbian distro.
+This assumes you are in the home directory of a fresh raspbian distro with an active internet connection.

     sudo apt-get update
     sudo apt-get install git libgphoto2-2-dev libconfig-dev
     git clone git://github.com/wselwood/RaspberryTelescope.git
     cd RaspberryTelescope
-    make raspberrytelescope
+    make dependencies raspberrytelescope
     ./raspberytelescope

 Connect your camera and turn it on.
 In a web browser connect to http://raspberrypi:8080/ and you should see the live preview from your camera.